-- Set as ringtone: allows you to set the sound as your ring tone. - Rename: allows you to change the name of the sound. - Delete: allows you to delete the sound. - Properties: displays the melody name, size, format and copyright information.
+- Set as ring tone: allows you to set the sound as your ring tone. - Rename: allows you to change the name of the sound. - Delete: allows you to delete the sound. - Properties: displays the melody name, size, format and copyright information.

-Using the Get More MegaTones option on the sounds list, you can access the web site preset by T-Mobile and download new sounds.
+Using the Get More MegaTones option on the sounds list, you can access the web site preset by your service provider and download new sounds.